MyFitnessPal vs. Levels: Which is the Best Food Tracking App for You?

 MyFitnessPal also has active community forums for fitness and exercise, recipes, specific weight goals, success stories, challenges, and more.

-The app has diet and activity plans related to mindfulness, protein intake, gut health, and other topics.
+Built-in nutrition and movement plans: The app has diet and activity plans related to mindfulness, protein intake, gut health, and other topics.
 For instance, the "6,000 Steps a Day Plan" is a four-week program that gradually builds up a robust baseline walking habit.
 The "Ultimate High Protein Plan" provides resources outlining the importance of protein and how to get enough.
-It also suggests recipes in line with your calorie budget.

-Although MyFitnessPal is first and foremost a calorie-counting app, it provides some simple built-in workout routines, from bodyweight circuits and stretching to HIIT and kettlebell workouts.
+Built-in workouts: Although MyFitnessPal is first and foremost a calorie-counting app, it provides some simple built-in workout routines, from bodyweight circuits and stretching to HIIT and kettlebell workouts.

-MyFitnessPal integrates with dozens of other apps---including Apple Health, Fitbit, Strava, and MapMyFitness---to log steps and calories burned during workouts and physical activity.
+Fitness app integrations: MyFitnessPal integrates with dozens of other apps---including Apple Health, Fitbit, Strava, and MapMyFitness---to log steps and calories burned during workouts and physical activity.

 The cons of MyFitnessPal